urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/12 Serialization and Cloning.md

   Object Object.clone()
-    Is inherited from Object class, however it has the protected access modifier, so it can only be called inside an class inheriting from Object It returns a shallow copy of the object
+    Is inherited from Object class, however it has the protected access modifier, so it can only be called inside an class inheriting from Object It returns a shallow copy of the object containing all the fields with exactly the same values of this instance Cloneable interface
-  Cloneable interface
     Contains the clone() method, so it guarantees that any class implementing it can be cloned By default, super.clone() method will return shallow copies, so if a deep copy is needed,